 Unique to Hilbert, the MPA: Health Administration curriculum includes an integrated research project threaded throughout the program.
 Unlike most graduate programs that ask for a final semester thesis, the Hilbert program allows for a more thorough application of theory and research since the project starts early in the program.
 The research acts as a foundation upon which to ground and challenge theory to a practical application, culminating in a final capstone major project.

-Students take one course at a time and move with a cohort of students, developing colleagues and friends.
+Students take one course at a time and move with a cohort, developing colleagues and friends.
 Cohorts remain together throughout the 18-month program, changing a course of study every five weeks to complete 12 sessions.

 The accelerated cohort model is convenient for individuals who are employed full time.

 Classes meet on Wednesday evenings from 6 to 9 p.m. and Saturday from 9 a.m. to 2:30 p.m.